TAC L2P Driver Mentors

 If you are interested in joining the program as a volunteer driver mentor please click on the following VicRoads link where you will find application forms.
 Please read more about the eligibility requirements below.

 Mentoring is a relationship where a more experienced person helps a less experienced person achieve their goals.
 Driver mentors provide very practical support by helping a young person achieve their goal of 120 hours of mandatory driving practice before going for their driving test.

-For a young person, having a driver’s license, particularly in a regional area, opens up employment, training and social opportunities.
+For a young person, having a driver’s licence, particularly in a regional area, opens up employment, training and social opportunities.
 In addition, research has found that 120 hours of driving practice can significantly reduce the likelihood of crash involvement for young drivers.

 “I have really enjoyed my role as a driver mentor and the spin offs that come from that in terms of assisting a mentee with learning about life issues.”
-L2P Volunteer
+TAC L2P Volunteer